nhselect/step1-training/content/user-guide/centremanager/05-promoting-delegates/index.md

 There are **4 admin roles** within the platform that delegates can be ‘promoted’ to:

-* **Clinical Centre Manager** – Existing Centre Manager (Clinical or non-clinical) will need to promote the delegate to an Administrator role first, before raising a ticket with HEE TEL to promote them to a Centre Manager role
+* **Clinical Centre Manager** – Existing Centre Manager (Clinical or non-clinical) will need to promote the delegate to an Administrator role first, before raising a ticket with the NHS England Technology Enhanced Learning (TEL) team to promote them to a Centre Manager role
 * **Administrator** – Only Clinical Centre Manager can promote delegates to this role
 * **Educator/Manager** – Only Clinical Centre Manager can promote delegates to this role